Last update: December 17, 2024

 How have supplement labels changed?

 The U.S. Food and Drug Administration (FDA) rolled out new supplement label requirements, They now ask for nutrients to be shown in mcg or mg instead of IU.
-It's just a way to make things clearer on the labels.
-Here's a quick summary of what's different:

 - Vitamin A, D, and E: Previously listed in IU, now alongside metric units

-- Niacin and Folate: Also shifted to consistent metric units
+- Niacin and folate: Also shifted to consistent metric units

-- Label Updates: Became mandatory as of 2019
+- Label updates: Became mandatory as of 2019

 This shake-up was part of an effort to streamline nutritional information and make it more user-friendly.